-The stamen is the male fertilizing organ of a cannabis flower.
-There are two parts to the stamen plant — a tubelike filament or stalk and anthers, or pollen sacs, which are located at the end of the filament or stalk.
-The anthers are where pollen is produced and stored until it's ready to be released for fertilization.
+A stamen, which is Latin for thread, consists of two parts.
+There's a tube-like filament, or stalk, as well as anthers, or pollen sacs, which are located at the end of the filament.
+The anthers produce and store pollen until it's ready to be released for fertilization.

 What is the role of the stamen?

-As the stamen contains the male reproductive organs of the cannabis plant, it has the important job of producing pollen.
-The male DNA of the pollen will be transferred to the female part of the marijuana flower, which allows for reproduction and ultimately a yield of cannabis seeds.
+The stamen contains the male reproductive organs of the cannabis plant, which produce pollen.
+The male DNA of the pollen will be transferred to the female part of the cannabis flower, which allows for reproduction and, ultimately, a yield of cannabis seeds.

 All pollen sacs, not just those on cannabis plants, are called anthers.